ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 CMIP5, CMIP6, CORDEX, and obs4MIPs data that is required to run a recipe but not available locally and store it in ``download_dir`` using the ``ESGF`` directory structure defined in the :ref:`config-developer`.
-If ``search_esgf`` is set to ``always``, the tool will check ESGF for the data mentioned above, regardless of the data availability on the local filesystem, and only use local files if they correspond to the latest version.
+If ``search_esgf`` is set to ``always``, the tool will first check the ESGF for the needed data, regardless of any local data availability; if the data found on ESGF is newer than the local data (if any) or the user specifies a version of the data that is available only from the ESGF, then that data will be downloaded; otherwise, local data will be used.

 The ``auxiliary_data_dir`` setting is the path to place any required additional auxiliary data files.
 This is necessary because certain